Manhattan Place: History

 The building, developed by The Glick Organization, is located on the east side of First Avenue between 36th and 37th streets on a 40000 sqft site.
-Previously occupied by a Texaco gas station and a warehouse, the site took three years to acquire and rezone.
+Previously occupied by a Texaco gas station and a warehouse, the site took three years to acquire and rezone and also included the purchase of air rights from the nearby Bide-A-Wee animal shelter.
 Negotiations with the New York City Planning Commission and Manhattan Community Board 6 during the planning process resulted in a shifting of the building's orientation so that its street level landscaped plaza would face St. Vartan Park.
+The developer also agreed to contribute $427,000 to subsidize rents for Bellevue Hospital workers that wish to live in the Kips Bay neighborhood and $900,000 to rehabilitate St. Vartan Park.
 Groundbreaking took place in 1983.

 Designed by architect Costas Kondylis of Philip Birnbaum & Associates, Manhattan Place was one of New York City's first high-rise condominiums and also one of the first residential buildings in the city at that time to focus on luxury design.
 The 35-story structure contains 487 residential units with ground-level retail along the First Avenue frontage.
 Its residential tower is a triangular-ended rectangle oriented diagonally to face the northeast and southwest, maximizing the building's unobstructed views of the East River and the Manhattan skyline across St. Vartan Park and the entrance to the Queens–Midtown Tunnel.
 Several sets of bay windows run along the length of the building, which has a façade consisting of horizontal ribbons of glass and brick.
 Manhattan Place includes a 6000 sqft rooftop health club with a pool, gym, indoor jogging track, and lounge.
-When asked about the selection of the building's name, Jeffrey Glick of The Glick Organization said "I wanted 'Manhattan' because Manhattan is the best place to live."
+The building's lobby includes a waterfall and has tall windows overlooking the public plaza with views of the Empire State Building.